1and1/neberus/README.md

 ## Setup

-### Java 8 vs. Java 11
+### Java 8 vs. Java 11+

 Java 8 is only supported with version 1.x.

-All newer versions require Java 11.
+All newer versions require Java 11+.

 ### Maven

-- Add a dependency to `neberus-doclet` to get access to Neberus' annotations in your code.
+- Add a dependency to `neberus-doclet` to get access to Neberus annotations in your code.
 - Configure the maven-javadoc-plugin to use the Neberus doclet

 `pom.xml`